-Information regarding the 2017 Interim Billing.
+Information regarding the 2017 Final Billing.

 Property taxes are levied twice a year by an Interim and Final Notice.
 The Interim billing reflects taxes due for the first six months of the year billed with three instalment due dates.
 The Final billing reflects taxes due for the last six months of the year, also with three instalment due dates.